Moscow, Kyiv End Russian Gas Transit To Europe Via Ukraine - UrduPoint

 The latest transit contract expired on Wednesday, with Ukraine opting not to extend the deal following Russia's 2022 invasion.

-But Moscow casts it as Ukraine shooting itself in the foot and frustrating its partners in eastern Europe that used to rely on Russian supplies.
+But Moscow casts it as Ukraine shooting itself in the foot and frustrating its partners in eastern Europe that rely on Russian supplies.

+Slovakia, one of those countries, has slammed the move, but it has been welcomed by others inside the EU, including Poland.

 Russian gas accounted for less than 10 percent of the European Union's gas imports in 2023 -- down from more than 40 percent before the war.